opentdf/otdfctl/docs/man/policy/kas-registry/create.md

       shorthand: u
       description: URI of the Key Access Server
       required: true
-    - name: public-key-local
+    - name: public-keys
-      shorthand: p
+      shorthand: c
-      description: Public key of the Key Access Server
+      description: One or more public keys saved for the KAS
     - name: public-key-remote
       shorthand: r
-      description: URI of the public key of the Key Access Server
+      description: Remote URI where the public key can be retrieved for the KAS
     - name: label
       description: "Optional metadata 'labels' in the format: key=value"
       shorthand: l